dkarthe/webjeda-blog/_posts/2016-02-03-lazy-loading-large-css-to-speed-up-website.md

 Adsense script loads before ```main.css``` and assumes that the screen is full width whereas my content is not full width.
 My content only goes in the center leaving some gap on both left and right sides.
 But adsense has already assumed that it is full screen and adjusts its ad size to full screen and hence the ad flows out of the content.

+## Inline critical CSS

 I struggled hard to tackle this.
 And after a while I realized that I can define the width of my content with inline-css even before the adsense code loads!
 Thus avoiding it to overflow.
+You can inline any style that you think is reqired in the beginning.

 {% highlight html %}
   <div id="container" style="max-width:730px;padding: 0 1.5rem;margin: 0 auto;">